Minoru/blog.tty8.org/posts/2017-07-06-pulling-submodule-s-history-into-the-main-repository.markdown

 I won't dare to actually try and do this with `filter-branch`.
 Instead, I started writing a tool called `git-submerge` which will do everything for me.
-[The first release][git-submerge-release-0.5] rolled out this week, and I hope to see it through to 1.0 within this year.
+[The first release][git-submerge-release-0.5] rolled out this week, ~~and I hope to see it through to 1.0 within this year.~~ **UPD 30.07.2017:** hope abandoned.
+The multiple histories approach is simpler and should generally be preferred.

 [git-submerge-release-0.5]:
     https://github.com/Minoru/git-submerge/releases/tag/v0.5